wg-easy/wg-easy/README.md

 ### 3. Sponsor

 Are you enjoying this project?
-[Buy Emile a beer!](https://github.com/sponsors/WeeJeWel) 🍻 <br>
+[Buy Emile a beer!](https://github.com/sponsors/WeeJeWel) 🍻
-Donation to core component: [WireGuard](https://www.wireguard.com/donations/)

 ## Options